-Flo Swann meets Dr Hossam Zeitoun, Associate Professor at Warwick Business School, to find out why an Ancient Greek lottery method of ensuring democracy could lead the way in companies becoming more accountable
+Flo Swann meets Dr Hossam Zeitoun, Professor at Warwick Business School, to find out why an Ancient Greek lottery method of ensuring democracy could lead the way in companies becoming more accountable through their governance

 In recent years the media seems to have been full of companies featuring disastrously bad governance: Lehman Brothers, News Corp, eBay; even the UK’s Co-operative Bank, which was set up to operate on the highest principles, seems to have hit the gutter.
 From regulation-dodging to lining their own pockets – company boards and their members are damaging reputations.